All comparisonsTask Managers

 Microsoft To Do

-Sunsama fails first because daily planning sessions add extra interaction steps.
+Sunsama fails first because it breaks when daily planning sessions add extra interaction steps.

 Verdict